anna-ip/JS-clock/README.md

 A Clock built with JS, html and css.

-Built with a boilerplate from Wex Bos Java Script challange 30
+Built with a boilerplate from Wex Bos JavaScript30.com